 - 1. Pre-transplant evaluation. - 2.
 Pre-transplant harvesting. - 3.
 Pre-transplant stabilization, meaning an Inpatient stay to Medically Stabilize a Member to prepare for a later transplant, whether or not the transplant occurs. - 4.
-Peripheral stem cell collection. - 5.
-The transplant itself, not including the acquisition cost for the organ or bone marrow. - 6.
-The transplant Facility Fees, performed in either a Hospital or outpatient setting.
+The transplant itself, including the acquisition cost for the organ or bone marrow when authorized through the Center of Excellence and services are performed at a participating facility. - 5.
+The transplant Facility Fees, performed in either a Hospital or outpatient setting. - 6.
+Post-transplant follow-up.

-7. Post-transplant follow-up.